tc39/proposal-concurrency-control/README.md

 This proposal also adds a `limit(governor)` method (the dual of `governor.wrapIterator(iterator)`) that returns a concurrency-limited AsyncIterator.

-Because Semaphore will be an extremely commonly-used Governor, anywhere a Governor is accepted in any AsyncIterator.prototype method, a non-negative integral Number may be passed instead.
-It will be treated as if a Semaphore with that capacity was passed.
+Because CountingGovernor will be an extremely commonly-used Governor, anywhere a Governor is accepted in any AsyncIterator.prototype method, a non-negative integral Number may be passed instead.
+It will be treated as if a CountingGovernor with that capacity was passed.
 Because of this, we are able to widen the first parameter of the `buffered` helper to accept a Governor in addition to the non-negative integral Number that it accepts as part of the async iterator helpers proposal.

 #### Open Questions